imesh97/amq-filter-analysis/README.md

 python main.py
 ```

-This will generate random datasets and perform performance analysis on the Bloom, Cuckoo, and Vacuum filters.
+This will generate random datasets and conduct performance analysis on the Bloom, Cuckoo, and Vacuum filters.

 ### Basketball Dataset Analysis